SpreadsheetArena: Decomposing Preference in LLM Generation of Spreadsheet Workbooks: SpreadsheetArena

 In this paper, we study a problem we refer to as spreadsheet generation.
 In spreadsheet generation, a language model is provided a natural-language text prompt and must produce a spreadsheet artifact.
 The spreadsheet artifact must be syntactically valid, but beyond syntactic correctness, voting patterns may or may not align with established domain-specific best practices or conventions when applicable.

 Spreadsheets occupy a unique position in the landscape of structured artifact generation.
-Estimates of the global software developer population range from 27 million (professional developers) to 47 million (including students and hobbyists), depending on methodology.\footnote{ \href{https://evansdata.com/press/viewRelease.php?pressID=365}{https://evansdata.com/press/viewRelease.php?pressID=365} \href{https://www.slashdata.co/post/global-developer-population-trends-2025-how-many-developers-are-there}{https://slashdata.co/post/global-developer-population-trends-2025-how-many-developers-are-there}} By contrast, Bloomberg estimates that in 2025, there were 500 million paying Excel users,\footnote{\href{https://www.bloomberg.com/features/2025-microsoft-excel-ai-software/}{https://www.bloomberg.com/features/2025-microsoft-excel-ai-software/}} many of whom would not identify as programmers yet routinely build and maintain computation-heavy workbooks.
+Estimates of the global software developer population range from 27 million (professional developers) to 47 million (including students and hobbyists), depending on methodology.\footnote{\href{https://evansdata.com/press/viewRelease.php?pressID=365}{https://evansdata.com/press/viewRelease.php?pressID=365} \href{https://www.slashdata.co/post/global-developer-population-trends-2025-how-many-developers-are-there}{https://slashdata.co/post/global-developer-population-trends-2025-how-many-developers-are-there}} By contrast, Bloomberg estimates that in 2025, there were 500 million paying Excel users,\footnote{\href{https://www.bloomberg.com/features/2025-microsoft-excel-ai-software/}{https://www.bloomberg.com/features/2025-microsoft-excel-ai-software/}} many of whom would not identify as programmers yet routinely build and maintain computation-heavy workbooks.
 The scale and heterogeneity of spreadsheet users presents distinct evaluation challenges: criteria for a useful, high-quality spreadsheet can depend heavily on explicit and implicit contextual factors that vary across domains, workflows, and user expertise.

 Although spreadsheet generation is a distinct problem with a bounded scope compared to the open-domain chat settings where arena-style evaluations have previously been studied \citep{chiang2024chatbotlmarena, scaleai2025sealshowdown}, user satisfaction signals are similarly relevant for holistic evaluation of generated artifacts.
-Criteria for a useful, high-quality spreadsheet workbook output can depend on a variety of explicit and implicit contextual factors.
 Although the factorization of preference votes to profile the full cross-product of user, prompt, and model characteristics is beyond the scope of this study, we analyze preference votes with spreadsheet and prompt features to conduct targeted investigations of model capabilities and user behaviors across prompt categories.